 There are many avenues available to prevent school shootings, such as:

-– Increasing support for families including provision of high quality daycare and afterschool programs
+– Increasing support for families including the provision of high-quality daycare and afterschool programs

 – Improving access to mental health care and substance abuse treatment